ykinger/Buildsure-be/docs/00-idea-and-conceptual-architecture.md

 ---

 ## Terminology
+- **Project**
+  - A form completion instance for a specific building or compliance case.
+  - Contains all form questions, answers, and state information.
+  - Distinguished from traditional application sessions for authentication.

 - **Form Questions**
   - The official, predefined questions in the form.
   - Fixed, sequential, known in advance.